 Click here for complimentary access to more information on this analysis and to register for a Growth Strategy Dialogue, a free interactive briefing with Frost & Sullivan’s thought leaders.

 Currently, the most researched and popular tools for the development of drugs/medication using 3D printing techniques are thermal inkjet printers, which can be used with powder-based medications.
-The tablets/pills manufactured can be customized to the patient’s requirements by structuring them layer by layer, with precise dosage of each ingredient, at a granular level.
+The tablets/pills manufactured can be customized to the patient’s requirements by structuring them layer by layer, with the precise dosage of each ingredient, at a granular level.
 The use of 3D-printing technology in designing and prototyping will also tremendously reduce material wastage.

-Despite all the progress being made, the pharma industry is facing challenges in securing approval from various government regulatory bodies for medical application of 3D printing.
+Despite all the progress being made, the pharma industry is facing challenges in securing approval from various government regulatory bodies for the medical application of 3D printing.
 Furthermore, there are high chances of counterfeiting in the market.

-“Current products being developed using 3D printing are largely in applications areas such as medical implants, surgical guides, prosthetics, orthotics, orthodontics and anatomical models for surgery,” noted Rangesa.
-“Furthermore, a wealth of opportunities is opening up in future healthcare applications areas such as creation of bone structures, airway tracheal splints and medicine.”
+“Current products being developed using 3D printing are largely in application areas such as medical implants, surgical guides, prosthetics, orthotics, orthodontics and anatomical models for surgery,” noted Rangesa.
+“Furthermore, a wealth of opportunities is opening up in future healthcare applications areas such as the creation of bone structures, airway tracheal splints and medicine.”